-No, externships are entirely elective and it is not required for graduation, although it is recommended as a practical skills training for second and third year students.
-Honors Students must complete an externship or clinic as part of a graduation requirement.
+No, externships are entirely elective and not required for graduation, although they are recommended as practical skills training for second and third year students.
+Honors students must complete an externship or clinic as part of their graduation requirement.

 How do I apply for an externship?

-Please check Strategy for current openings and submit your application materials (resume, cover letter, transcript, writing sample as requested) through Strategy for the externships available each semester.
+Please check Strategy for current openings and submit your application materials (resume, cover letter, transcript, writing sample, as requested) through Strategy for the externships available each semester.
 Check the important dates for deadlines throughout the year.
-Some employers will schedule on-campus interviews to choose future externs (usually in Spring) and others will collect resumes and conduct interviews at the placement site.
+Some employers will schedule on-campus interviews to choose future externs (usually in the spring) and others will collect resumes and conduct interviews at the placement site.

 If selected, how do I enroll for the externship?

 You must complete an application (available online) and get the appropriate signatures requested on the form, then take the form to the Registrar to add to your class schedule in DataVU.

 Who should sign the forms to register?

 For all Non-Judicial externships, Lisa Cannon will sign the registration form.
 For all State Judicial, Professor Ruth Vance must sign the form.
 For all Federal Judicial externships, Professor Rosalie Levinson must sign the form.

 What is the deadline to enroll for an externship?